thinkocapo/replay/README.md

 6 events in the db was 57kb

-`go build -o event-to-sentry-<name> event-to-sentry.go` for who it's for
+`go build -o bin/event-to-sentry-<name> event-to-sentry.go` for who it's for

 ## Todo